Skip to main content

 Clinical Research Specialist

 The Research Triangle region is a global hub for clinical research activities.
 Become part of this vibrant industry by preparing to work as a clinical research monitor or clinical trials associate.
-The program covers the fundamentals of monitoring clinical trials, including the regulatory requirements for monitoring, how to conduct site visits and how to report findings to sponsors.

-The program is online, and all hours will be completed via Blackboard, where assignments and learning materials will be available for students to complete from their computer at their own pace.
+The 100% online program covers the fundamentals of monitoring clinical trials, including the regulatory requirements for monitoring, how to conduct site visits and how to report findings to sponsors.
+All assignments are completed via Blackboard, where learning materials are available for students to complete on a computer at their own pace.
 There are no scheduled meeting times for classes.

 The Certified Clinical Research Professional exam, offered through the Society of Clinical Research Associates, is available for individuals who meet any of the following criteria:

-1. Have two years of experience as a full-time clinical research professional (or have 3,500 hours part-time) during the last five years
+1. Have two years of experience as a full-time clinical research professional (or 3,500 hours part-time) during the last five years

 2. Hold an associate, undergraduate or graduate degree in clinical research and have at least one year of full-time experience (or 1,750 hours part-time) as a clinical research professional during the past two years